fredhicks/Blades-in-the-Dark/README.md

 ## Changelog

+### 3.1
+* Fixed font for the Korean localization
+* Alchemicals now have a renameable title, and bandoliers can be hidden
+* Use CSS grid for large-scale sheet layout

 ### 3.0
 * Large internal refactoring and cleanup: the sheet is now generated from pug code.
 There should be no functionality change from this, but it has probably introduced a few new bugs
 * Unofficial Iruvian playbooks by Johnstone Metzger added